The Thistle – National Emblem of Scotland

 Legend has it that at some point during the invasion the Norsemen tried to surprise the sleeping Scottish Clansmen.
 In order to move more stealthily under the cover of darkness the Norsemen removed their footwear.
 But as they crept barefoot they came across an area of ground covered in thistles and one of Haakon’s men unfortunately stood on one and shrieked out in pain, thus alerting the Clansmen to the advancing Norsemen.

-His shout warned the Scots who defeated the Norsemen at the Battle of Largs, thus saving Scotland from invasion.
-The important role that the thistle had played was recognised and so was chosen as Scotland's national emblem.
+His shout warned the Scots who rose up and engaged the enemy, thus saving Scotland from invasion.
+The important role that the thistle had played in the Battle of Largs was recognised and so was chosen as Scotland’s national emblem.

 The first use of the thistle as a royal symbol of Scotland was on silver coins issued by James III in 1470.